There are many different forms of inheritance. Some will have to pay taxes on inheritances, and other inheritances won’t have a tax burden.

 Life insurance proceeds generally come to the beneficiary tax-free if properly structured.

-How do I pay taxes on my inheritance?
+How do I pay taxes on an inheritance?

-Typically, any taxes due on inheritance will be realized during the filing of your own personal tax returns.
-When inheriting money, it is critical to speak with a qualified tax professional to clearly understand the tax implications on all inherited assets.
-Different assets will be taxed differently and some will not be taxed at all.
+Typically, you’ll pay any taxes due on inheritance when you file your personal tax returns.
+When inheriting money, it’s critical to speak with a qualified tax professional to clearly understand the tax implications.
+Taxation is different depending on the assets, some may not see any taxes.

 Founder & CEO